jacebenson/cedar/docs/docs/mailer.md

 # Mailer

-RedwoodJS offers a convenient Mailer for sending emails to your users.
+CedarJS offers a convenient Mailer for sending emails to your users.
 It's not just about sending an email; delivery matters too.
 The way you deliver the feature requiring email is as significant as how you prepare the mail to be delivered by the infrastructure that sends emails over the internet.

 When designing the Mailer, it was crucial that mail could be: